 NTU Performance programme is amongst the top BUCS Rugby Union programmes in the UK.
 The unique partnership with Nottingham Rugby in The English Championship allows a performance pathway where NTU students can transition into the professional game with Nottingham Rugby, with Head of Rugby David Ross working across both squads.
 Last season, seven NTU 1st XV players were in the Nottingham Rugby match day squad who faced Saracens in The Championship, perfectly illustrating how the partnership between the two teams works.

-Dedicated strength and conditioning staff, three full time physiotherapists, performance lifestyle mentors, as well as expertise in nutrition and sports psychology, support the performance squad alongside an extensive scholarship programme.
-Fully qualified and position specific coaches work within the programme and take great pride in the high standard of player development processes which allows the programme to flourish.
-Formerly a BUCS Super Rugby team, the 1st XV aspirations are to return to the top tier of university rugby within the next two season and become a long term, sustainable team in the league.
+Dedicated strength and conditioning staff, three full-time physiotherapists, performance lifestyle mentors, as well as expertise in nutrition and sports psychology, support the performance squad alongside an extensive scholarship programme.
+Fully qualified and position-specific coaches work within the programme and take great pride in the high standard of player development processes which allows the programme to flourish.
+Formerly a BUCS Super Rugby team, the 1st XV aspirations are to return to the top tier of university rugby within the next two seasons and become a long-term, sustainable team in the league.

-Rugby is one of the largest and most social clubs at NTU currently consisting of nearly 300 members.
+Rugby is one of the largest and most social clubs at NTU currently consisting of over 300 members.
 The club runs 5 sides who play in the BUCS Leagues, 2 sides in the BUCS 7s competition and 4 sides who play in the local Notts Universities League.
-All BUCs players can access physio at a discounted rate.

-NTU is also partnered with Nottingham Rugby Club in The English Championship, with several current NTU players within their set up and featuring for the side throughout the season.
-NTU Head of Rugby, David Ross, is assistant coach at Nottingham and ensures a seamless transition from the university to professional game.
+NTU is also partnered with Nottingham Rugby Club in The English Championship, with several current NTU players within their set-up and featuring for the side throughout the season.
+NTU Head of Rugby, David Ross, is an assistant coach at Nottingham and ensures a seamless transition from the university to the professional game.

 Training takes place at Lady Bay (1s and 2s) and Nottingham Moderns RFC (3s, 4s and 5s) venue where pitch sessions take place on Monday and Friday evenings.